 We are part of the problem here.
 We need to ask ourselves; why do we feel as though we have a right to know someone’s business?
 What gives us the right to consider ourselves personally invested in the life of a public figure?
 You can have your opinion on something, but what gives you the right to yell it directly at someone else?
 More importantly, why do you feel like you have to?

-Too many of us have this misplaced sense of entitlement; the arrogance that purely because you now have the ability to directly vent your spleen at someone in the public eye, that you should do so.
+Too many of us have this misplaced sense of entitlement; the arrogance that purely because you now have the ability to directly vent your spleen at someone in the public eye, you should do so.

-The culture of being ‘always on’ is what’s killing us as a society.
+The culture of being ‘always on’ is what’s twisting us as a society.
 Our sense of reality is becoming warped with each day we spend swimming through the toxic cesspool of antisocial media.
 Maybe it’s time we stopped and got some perspective on the amount of time we’re investing into this digital dynamic.

 Trolling isn’t the only problem

 Social media has caused me to form some particularly unhealthy habits.
 Part of this is due to it being an inextricable part of my job.
-It’s hard to grow your blog or cross-promote your work without involving social media.
+It’s hard to grow your readership or cross-promote your work without involving social media.
 This means I find myself ‘always on’, sometimes to the detriment of my own wellbeing.
 I spend far too long in front of a screen instead of spending time with my family.
 And a large part of this is because I believe that I have to be constantly reachable.

 As a result, my short-term memory has started to suffer.
 I struggle to recall what someone’s asked me to do because I wasn’t paying proper attention to them.
 I’m grouchy with people who actually speak to me because I’ve often got one eye on my phone.
 I post on Twitter before I’ve even brushed my teeth or had breakfast.
 My priorities have gone awry.